 - Be transparent and tell customers what happened, such as, “I couldn’t find anything about that.”

 - Be empathetic.
-The customer is going to be disappointed that there’s no answer.
+The customer may be disappointed that there’s no answer.

 - Offer a way to self-serve or get help another way.